python/typing/docs/spec/concepts.rst

 The gradual guarantee
 ~~~~~~~~~~~~~~~~~~~~~

-:ref:`Any` allows gradually adding static types to a dynamically-typed program.
+:ref:`Any` allows gradually adding static types to a dynamically typed program.
-For a fully dynamically-typed program, a static checker has the type :ref:`Any`
+In a fully dynamically typed program, a static checker assigns the type
-for all expressions, and should emit no errors.
-Adding static type annotations
+:ref:`Any` to all expressions, and should emit no errors.
+Inferring static
-to the program (making the program more statically typed) may result in static
+types or adding type annotations to the program (making the program more
-type errors, if the program is not correct or if the static type annotations
+statically typed) may result in static type errors, if the program is not
-aren't able to fully represent the runtime types.
-Removing static type
+correct or if the static types aren't able to fully represent the runtime
-annotations (making the program more dynamic) should not result in additional
+types.
+Removing type annotations (making the program more dynamic) should not
-static type errors.
-This is often referred to as the **gradual guarantee**.
+result in additional static type errors.
+This is often referred to as the
+**gradual guarantee**.

 In Python's type system, we don't take the gradual guarantee as a strict
 requirement, but it's a useful guideline.